Typinator: A truly customizable text expander for pros and beginners alike

 Basic abbreviation expansion is one thing, but you need more features to boost your workflow/productivity.
 Fortunately, Typinator delivers in the department.
 One of these features also allows you to bring a much-needed auto-correction system into macOS.

-There are a few other valuable snippet collections in the library.
+There are many other valuable snippet collections in the library.
 For instance, Subscripts and Superscripts allow you to easily insert commonly used subscript and superscript content, respectively.
 The dedicated options for auto-capitalization, double capitalization, and in-line calculation are also great.

 typinator

 Something else we love about Typinator is its support for dynamic snippets and macros.
 This option lets you create a wide variety of boilerplates, which are adaptable and customizable to the core.
-You get to choose from a big variety of variables and how they behave in text fields.
-The macros often surprise us by offering features that we have not seen on text expansion tools.
+You get to choose from a wide variety of variables and how they behave in text fields.
+The macros often surprise us with features we have not seen in text expansion tools.
 For instance, you can assign variables, manage the macOS clipboard, and even set up calculations based on values.

 This particular feature will come in handy when you have to create repetitive content with a few changes.
 For instance, you may have to send a monthly email to your collaborators about an event.
 So, the real-world value of this feature is pretty incredible if you ask us.